ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. subsection:: Key format

-        A SPAKE2+ key-pair consists of the two values :math:`w0` and :math:`w1`, which result from the SPAKE2+ registration phase, see :secref:`spake2p-registration`.
+        A SPAKE2+ key pair consists of the two values :math:`w0` and :math:`w1`, which result from the SPAKE2+ registration phase, see :secref:`spake2p-registration`.
         :math:`w0` and :math:`w1` are scalars in the same range as an elliptic curve private key from the group used as the SPAKE2+ primitive group.

-        The data format for import and export of the key-pair is the concatenation of the formatted values for :math:`w0` and :math:`w1`, using the standard formats for elliptic curve keys used by the |API|.
+        The data format for import and export of the key pair is the concatenation of the formatted values for :math:`w0` and :math:`w1`, using the standard formats for elliptic curve keys used by the |API|.
         For example, for SPAKE2+ over P-256 (secp256r1), the output from :code:`psa_export_key()` would be the concatenation of:

         *   The P-256 private key :math:`w0`.